Teams and Committees

 Ministry Visioning Team

-This team will guide and coordinate the work of the ministry and serve as governance partners with the Board to implement the goals articulated in the annual Vision of Ministry.
 This team will also regularly report back to the Board the progress in its implementation of the Vision of Ministry.
-It will guide the Team Leader Council and ensure coordinated efforts across all of FUSIT’s ministry teams.
+It will guide the Team Leaders Council and ensure coordinated efforts across all of FUSIT’s ministry teams.

 Charge:

-● Authority to guide and to make independent decisions regarding the implementation of the Vision of Ministry in coordination with the work of staff and Teams.
+• Authority to guide and to make independent decisions regarding the implementation of the Vision of Ministry in coordination with the work of staff and Teams.

-● Report the results of the Ministry work to the Board by having one MVT member present at each Board business meeting and submitting a ministry report to the Board each month.
+• To report the results of the Ministry work to the Board by having one MVT member present at each Board business meeting and submitting a ministry report to the Board each month.

-● To propose annual budget expenditures to support the ministry work.
+• To propose annual budget expenditures to support the ministry work.

-● Partner with the Board in Vision of Ministry and Open Question development
+• To partner with the Board in Vision of Ministry and Open Question development

-Term of Service: 2 years, with 1 possible reappointment.
+Term of Service: 3 years, with 1 possible reappointment.
 After the first year of implementation, members will rotate off in alternate years to ensure a degree of continuity from year to year.

 Contact: mvt@uuithaca.org